 Nothing about Evangelical preachers defending discrimination.

 Nothing about shithole countries comments by the leader of the Free World.

-It’s as if a little over a year ago you vanished, as if you you’ve become a practical ghost: here, but having no tangible effect on the planet, other than your silence and disappearance.
+It’s as if three years ago you vanished, as if you you’ve become a practical ghost: here, but having no tangible effect on the planet, other than your silence and disappearance.

 I’m not sure if you’re embarrassed and hiding, or secretly jubilant, or frozen with fear, but in a way none of that matters.
 The result is the same: you have declared yourself a conscientious objector in the war for other people’s well-being.
 You’ve barricaded yourself in the bunker of your privilege and you think no one notices.

 I’ve heard the religion you profess.